 How to Use Amoxicillin For Acne

 To the point of bacterial resistance, if you are taking amoxicillin orally, you should avoid using any type of topical antibiotic, since this increases the likelihood of bacterial resistance developing, warns Zeichner.
-(Clindamycin is one commonly prescribed topical antibiotic.)
+(Clindamycin is one commonly prescribed topical antibiotic).
 Instead, it's best paired with topical retinoids and benzoyl peroxide.
-The former works to stimulate cell turnover, keeping pores clear, while the latter is an antibacterial that can help knock-out acne causing bacteria.
-Typically, 500 milligram tablets of amoxicillin, taken twice daily, are prescribed for acne, says Green.
-And she adds that it's also a good idea to avoid alcohol while on amoxicillin, in order to reduce the risk of liver damage.
+The former works to stimulate cell turnover, keeping pores clear, while the latter is an antibacterial that can help knock out acne-causing bacteria.
+Typically, 500-milligram tablets of amoxicillin, taken twice daily, are prescribed for acne, says Green.
+And she adds that it's also a good idea to avoid alcohol while on amoxicillin, to reduce the risk of liver damage.

-TL; DR: It's highly unlikely that you'll be using amoxicillin as an acne treatment unless you're pregnant with super sever acne, and/or are allergic to the other, more effective oral antibiotic options out there.
+It's highly unlikely that you'll be using amoxicillin as an acne treatment unless you're pregnant with super severe acne, and/or are allergic to the other, more effective oral antibiotic options out there.